-Furthermore, ICR together with WRH has developed a global Nomadic Herders MSP concept and application (small and medium sized project) in dialogue with UNEP, that focus on training of indigenous youth, biodiversity and land degradation.
-There is currently dialogue with UNEP on funding through GEF, which is so far not clarified.
+Furthermore, ICR together with WRH has developed a global Nomadic Herders MSP concept application (small and medium sized project) in dialogue with UNEP, that focus on training of indigenous youth, biodiversity and land degradation.
+There is currently dialogue with UNEP on funding through GEF, which is so far not yet clarified.
+While the Administration together with WRH and partners has sought to realize the new initiative, there has been some signs indicating possible progress on this in 2020.

 3.5.3.3 Course in Circumpolar Reindeer Husbandry - Outreach Towards Authorities Regional and national authorities have been actively involved in professional seminars and workshops linked to SDWG EALLU and Nomadic Herders, including lectures and discussions by key ICR and WRH personnel and reindeer herding students.
 In addition, status and findings from regional EALLU sites and activities and CAFF Nomadic Herders have been continuously reported to the Arctic Council system, primarily national authority experts in SDWG and CAFF.
 While the Centre is seeking options to re-run the UArctic Master Course entitled "Adaptation to Globalisation in the Arctic: The Case of Reindeer Husbandry" (AGA) and the "Course on Biodiversity and Traditional Knowledge (CBD 8J)", these initiatives together with the Training of Future Arctic Leaders concept forms building blocks for the Centre's efforts towards outreach and training of also local authorities.
+This also relates to the Food Innovation Leadership Course developed together with Nord University and partners.